-Early January Plantronics has provided me a free test sample of Calisto 7200 Speaker Phone and I want to share my impressions using it to enjoy music and joining Conference Calls with Webex, Microsoft Teams and Skype for Business.
+Early January Plantronics has provided me a free test sample of Calisto 7200 Speaker Phone (Amazon Affiliate) and I want to share my impressions using it to enjoy music and joining Conference Calls with Webex, Microsoft Teams and Skype for Business.
 With one touch incoming calls can be accepted or finished and everyone might get the value of pushing a mute/unmute button quickly.
 Don`t want to go deeper into real life examples here…

 This device is made for PC, MacOS and Bluetooth Mobile Users on-the-go to transform any workspace into a small group conference room for up to 6 people.
 Sometimes hardware vendors want to categorize users into personas like „Road Warrior“, „Office Workers“, „Virtual Home Office Workers“.
 Well, I am a mix of few personas.
 For me it`s important that these speaker phones provide long battery life when traveling, have excellent music quality and very reliable bluetooth connection.
 Microphones should reach speakers in the room which don`t sit next to the Speaker and but also remove background noise.
 Trying to square the circle?